0c34/govwa/README.md

 GoVWA (Go Vulnerable Web Application) is a golang web application which contain vulnerability based on OWASP top 10.
 This application simulate how vulnerability occure and help developer or security engineer to learn security on golang application.
 #### WARNING!
 ---
-GoVWA is a vulnerable web application, **run the application on your local or testing environtment**
+GoVWA is a vulnerable web application, **run the application on your local or testing environment only**

 #### How To Install GoVWA
 ---